The Importance of Gut Health

-- it breaks food down to nutrients,
+- it breaks food down to nutrients, and

-- facilitates the absorption of nutrients into the blood through intestinal walls, and
+- facilitates the absorption of nutrients into the blood through intestinal walls,

 - prevents foreign and toxic molecules from entering the bloodstream.

-Add to it that healthy intestine has a major role in detoxification by neutralizing or breaking down toxins ingested with food (by good intestinal bugs, so-called probiotics, as well as in the intestinal cell’s) and it becomes clear that any gut malfunction will adversely affect health.
+Add to it that a healthy intestine has a major role in detoxification by neutralizing or breaking down toxins ingested with food (by good intestinal bugs, so-called probiotics, as well as in the intestinal cell’s) and it becomes clear that any gut malfunction will adversely affect health.

-You can have the best quality food, low exposure to toxins and most positive attitude – if your digestion, nutrient absorption, and gut-detoxification are not functioning properly, your health will deteriorate.
+You can have the best quality food, low exposure to toxins and most positive attitude – if your digestion, nutrient absorption, and gut detoxification are not functioning properly, your health will deteriorate.

 “All Disease Begins in the Gut.” ~Hippocrates

 You are what you eat.
 Actually, you are what you absorb and assimilate.
 Over two-thirds of neurotransmitters are made in the gut.
-The gut is considered the second brain since the majority of serotonin (90-95 percent) is made in the gut, not the brain.
+The gut is considered the second brain since the majority of serotonin (90-95 per cent) is made in the gut, not the brain.

-If your gut is inflamed or not functioning optimally, production of serotonin will be impaired and the end result can be depression.
+If your gut is inflamed or not functioning optimally, the production of serotonin will be impaired and the end result can be depression.
 Bear in mind that an inflamed gut = an inflamed brain = increased risk of depression and dementia.

-Poor gut health can be the root cause of most of your current health problems, like type 2 diabetes, weight gain (or struggle to lose weight), insulin resistance, obesity, poor digestion, food cravings, poor immune system, IBS (Irritable bowel syndrome), Candida, bloatedness, constipation, diarrhea, fatigue, etc.
+Poor gut health can be the root cause of most of your current health problems, like type 2 diabetes, weight gain (or struggle to lose weight), insulin resistance, obesity, poor digestion, food cravings, poor immune system, IBS (Irritable bowel syndrome), Candida, bloatedness, constipation, diarrhoea, fatigue, etc.